CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-04-09.md

 - N/A

 #### Perl Toolchain Summit 2025
-- [ ] @sjn - Create document on what CPANSec-relevant issues need to be decided on/discussed at PTS
+- @sjn - Create document on what CPANSec-relevant issues need to be decided on/discussed at PTS
-    - Everyone, please add tasks!
+    - Everyone, please add tasks to the PTS wiki!
     - [ ] @stigtsp - Better tooling for CNA CVE
     - [ ] @stigtsp and tim - Intro to CNA CVE (onboarding?)
     - [ ] @stigtsp - Show CVEs on MetaCPAN